 In this video we look at a Google Shell command called “TOP”.
 This command will allow you to monitor any process and system resources...

-In this video we look at a Google Shell command called “Uptime”.
-This command will allow you to see how long a Chromebook has been...
+In this video we take a look at a Google Shell command called “Uptime“.
+The aim of this command is to allow you to see how long a...